 As Michelle Alexander, author of “The New Jim Crow,” noted in the New York Times over Martin Luther King Jr. weekend, a key barrier to the Israel-Palestine conversation is fear.
 Fear that we would be published on a site like Canary Mission, fear that we do not know enough about the situation, fear that we would cross the boundary into hateful thought.
 While the latter two fears are important and should regulate our speech, none of these fears should stop us from speaking.
 In her New York Times article titled, “Time to Break the Silence on Palestine,” Alexander noted that, “King argued, when speaking of Vietnam, that even ‘when the issues at hand seem as perplexing as they often do in the case of this dreadful conflict,’ we must not be mesmerized by uncertainty.
 ‘We must speak with all the humility that is appropriate to our limited vision, but we must speak.’”

-Daniel Hamidi graduated from Yale College in 2018.
+Daniel Hamidi will be graduating from Yale College in 2020.
 Contact him at firstname.lastname@example.org.